andersfylling/disgord/docs/examples/listen-for-messages.md

 client.DisconnectOnInterrupt()
 ```

-Note that if you dislike the long `disgord.EventMessageCreate` name.
+Note that if you dislike the long `disgord.EvtMessageCreate` name.
 You can use the sub package `event`.
 However, the `event` package will only hold valid Discord events.
 ```go
 session.On(event.MessageCreate, func(session disgord.Session, data *disgord.MessageCreate) {
     fmt.Println(data.Message.Content)